 Herb Crusted Broiled Salmon

-- 1 tablespoon avocado or extra virgin olive oil
+- 1 tablespoon extra virgin olive oil or avocado oil

 - 1 lemon sliced

 - ¼ teaspoon salt